Catastrophe9260/Brain-Tumor-Classification/README.md

 2. Meningioma - growth of a tumor from the meninges which are membranes around the brain.
 3. Pituitary - growth of a tumor in the pituitary gland which are usually benign.

-## Dataset Structure
+## Dataset Info
 The dataset is taken from Kaggle and consists of 512 x 512 brain MRI scans with 3 channels.
-I've also uploaded it to this repo as its a rather small one!
+I've also uploaded it to this repo as its a rather small one (~151 MB)!

 Link: https://www.kaggle.com/datasets/masoudnickparvar/brain-tumor-mri-dataset